akashknair095/infra-noc-home-lab/lab-tasks/02-nginx-service-incident.md

 ---

 ## Preventive Consideration

-In production, monitoring tools should:
+In production environments, monitoring tools should:

-- Trigger alert if service becomes inactive
+- Trigger alerts if the service becomes inactive
 - Monitor port 80 health
-- Perform automated restart if configured
+- Perform automated restarts if configured
+- Log service state transitions for auditing